tamius-han/ultrawidify/README.md

 ### Permanent install

-~~[v0.9.9.5 — Experimental version — download from here](http://tamius.net/ultrawidify) — If 30 minutes old is stable enough for you, this is it.
+[v1.0-rc1 — Experimental version — download from here](http://tamius.net/ultrawidify) — If 30 minutes old is stable enough for you, this is it.
 This version is pretty much code from this repo.
 It's also unlisted so I don't have to go through AMO for every minor change.
-It hasn't been tested whether autoupdating works, and it probably doesn't.~~
+It hasn't been tested whether autoupdating works, and it probably doesn't.

 [v0.9.9 — Regular version — download from AMO](https://addons.mozilla.org/en/firefox/addon/ultrawidify/) — more stable and with AMO's approval.
 No experimental features either.
 (NOTE: there's a version number hiccup going on with AMO version.
 Stuff here on Github is the freshest, regardless of what manifest says)